Why Am I So Insecure? 20 Ways to Feel Secure From Within

 When an individual has a past traumatic experience, it can lead them to believe that they are incapable of being loved.
 Emotional baggage is often projected onto innocent partners through insecure actions.

-For those involved with toxicity in a partnership where there could have been neglect, cheating, criticisms, you can be left with feelings of uncertainty within.
+For those involved with toxicity in a partnership where there could have been neglect, cheating, and criticisms, you can be left with feelings of uncertainty within.

 The consistent wait for those things to occur triggers the emotion and, unfortunately, damages current relationships to their demise.